barakharyati/tomtom-mcp/README.md

 ### Orbis equivalents (optional backend)

 By default the MCP tools use the Genesis TomTom APIs listed above.
 We also support using the "Orbis" backend for the same tools.
-To enable Orbis for all tools set the environment variable `MAPS=Orbis`
+To enable Orbis for all tools set the environment variable `MAPS=ORBIS`

 | Tool | Description | Orbis API (documentation) |